-The Company advocates a diversified and inclusive workplace, promote diversity of employees' backgrounds, age, gender and family status and provide the equal work opportunities and workplace.
-The Company emphasises on gender diversity, as at 31 December 2022, 60% of our workforce is female and 10% of our Board members is female.
+The Company advocates a diversified and inclusive workplace, promotes diversity of employees' backgrounds, age, gender and family status and provides the equal work opportunities and workplace.
+The Company emphasises on gender diversity, as at 31 December 2023, 59.8% of our workforce is female and 11.1% of our Board members is female.
 The Company schedules to maintain at least 50% female workforce in the coming years.
 The Board will continue to take opportunities to increase the proportion of its female members over the time as and when suitable candidates are identified.